ppy/osu-wiki/news/2022-01-02-featured-artist-track-updates-winter-2022.md

 - **Ariabl'eyeS - Torikago no Serenade**
 - **Ariabl'eyeS - Unmei no Kousaku**

-For good measure, listen to a couple stellar songs:
+For good measure, listen to a couple songs too:

 ### Ariabl'eyeS - Hiiro ni Somarishi Shoujo to Akuma